Maudsley Parents

 Portland, OR, 97219

-Dr. Munoz is a clinical psychologist with an emphasis on eating and weight disorders and an assistant professor at Pacific University.
+Dr. Munoz is a clinical psychologist with an emphasis on eating and weight disorders.
 Dr. Munoz received his doctorate from the University of New York at Albany and his predoctoral internship and postdoctoral training at the University of Chicago Hospitals where he was trained in the Maudsley approach/Family Based Treatment under Daniel le Grange.
-Dr. Munoz takes an evidence based approach to the treatment of eating and weight disorders so in addition to working with families from a Maudsley approach he also provides treatment using Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) for adolescents and adults.
-Dr. Munoz is affiliated with the Children's Program in Portland where he has a part time private practice.
+Dr. Munoz takes an evidence based approach to the treatment of eating and weight disorders so in addition to working with families from a Maudsley approach he also provides treatment using Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Cognitive Remediation Therapy (CRT) and Dialectical Behavior Therapy (DBT) for adolescents and adults.
+Dr. Munoz also provides psychological testing (cognitive, personality, neuropsychological) to identify any co-occuring disorders.
+Dr. Munoz is affiliated with the Children's Program in Portland where he directs the Solutions for Eating and Weight Disorders clinic.

 PENNSYLVANIA